 MLB’s next frontier: Injury prevention Technology

-Baseball’s most renowned innovators are of the opinion that the next major “data anlytics” advancement won’t be about changes to on-field performance.
+Baseball’s most renowned innovators are of the opinion that the next major “data analytics” advancement won’t be about changes to on-field performance.
 Instead, the push will be in player safety and keeping them out on the filed.

 Billy Beane, the Executive Vice President of Baseball Operations for the Oakland Athletics is one of the loudest voices calling for more focus on touting injury prevention technology leveraging data.
 Other teams throughout the MLB are gravitating toward such technology as it becomes available.
 As the salaries and contracts of players continue to rise, it is becoming increasingly fiscally intelligent for teams to invest in keeping them in better condition longer.